 Credit Risk.
 Credit risk is the risk that an issuer of a security will fail to pay principal and interest in a timely manner, reducing the Fund's total return.
+In addition, the credit quality of fixed income securities held by the Fund may be lowered if an issuer's financial condition changes.
+The issuer of a fixed income security may also default on its obligations.
+The Fund's exposure to credit risk may be increased through its investments in high-yield securities commonly known as "junk bonds."
 Credit risk may be substantial for the Fund.